 What is menopause?

-Both men and women can enjoy a healthy sex life well into their 60’s and 70’s, but sexual desire may be affected by hormonal imbalances, or a possible underlying medical condition.
-The idea that sex is over with the onset of menopause, is a completely erroneous idea.
-Couples with a good, loving relationship, and many happy sexual encounters behind them, can together overcome hurdles which may arise in their sex life during menopause.
-A visit to the doctor could be necessary to sort any hormonal hassles, and investigate whether or not there is a possible medical condition.
+This is not the end of your sex life.
+Both women and men can enjoy a healthy and active sex life well into their 60’s and 70’s.
+But sexual desire may be affected by menopause, especially if you have concerns about your body image, or an underlying medical condition.
+Couples with a good, loving relationship, and many satisfactory sexual encounters behind them, can work together to overcome hurdles which may arise in their sex life during menopause.

 We can help!

 If you are struggling with low libido issues – we can help!
 Herbal Remedies International have taken some potent herbs and developed excellent formulas to help combat issues of low libido.
 Our products are safe to take and do not need a doctor’s script.
 They also work to enhance the sexual experience of both men and women.

 Visit us at www.herbalremedies.co.za to view our amazing range of products.
 We are here to help you.